-Understanding your Cholesterol is essential for the body’s metabolic processes, including hormone’s and bile production, and to help the body with vitamin D. But, unmanaged levels of bad cholesterol can lead to clogged arteries and increase the odds of getting a stroke or heart attack.

-In fact, stroke and heart disease is the number one cause of death for men and women in the U.S.
+Understanding your Cholesterol is essential for the body’s metabolic processes, including hormones and bile production, and to help the body with vitamin D. But unmanaged levels of lousy Cholesterol can lead to clogged arteries and increase the odds of getting a stroke or heart attack.
+Stroke and heart disease is the number one cause of death for men and women in the U.S.

-More than a million people in the U.S have heart attacks and stroke every year, and about a half million people die from stroke and heart disease.
-Most of the population don’t understand what cholesterol is and how it works, that there good cholesterol and bad cholesterol that your body control.
+More than a million people in the U.S. have heart attacks and strokes yearly, and about half a million die from stroke and heart disease.
+Most of the population doesn’t understand what Cholesterol is and how it works, that there is good and evil that your body controls.

 Cholesterol is produced by the liver & also made by more of the cells in the body, and blood carries it by small couriers called by doctors “Lipoprotein.”

-• Build the structure of cells membrane
+- • Build the structure of the cell’s membrane

-- • Make hormones like testosterone, estrogen, adrenaline and more
+- • Make hormones like testosterone, estrogen, adrenaline, and more

-There are two types of cholesterol :
+There are two types of Cholesterol:

-1. Low-density lipoprotein (LDL) cholesterol – called the ‘bad’ cholesterol because it goes into the bloodstream and clogs up your arteries.
+- 1. Low-density lipoprotein (LDL) cholesterol – called the ‘bad’ Cholesterol because it goes into the bloodstream and clogs up your arteries.

-2. High-density lipoprotein (HDL) cholesterol – called the ‘good’ cholesterol because it helps to take the ‘bad’ cholesterol out of the bloodstream.
+- 2. High-density lipoprotein (HDL) Cholesterol – called the ‘good’ Cholesterol because it helps to take the ‘bad’ Cholesterol out of the bloodstream.

 How Does Cholesterol Cause Heart Disease and Stroke?

-‘arteries’ and blood flow to the heart is blocked and slowed down.
+- When there is too much Cholesterol (a fat-like substance) in your blood, it builds up in your arteries.
+Over time, this buildup causes ‘arteries’ and blood flow to the heart to be blocked and slowed down.
 So blood carries oxygen, and if oxygen reaches the center, you may suffer chest pain.

 Understanding your Cholesterol Cholesterol Numbers?